Resurgent wildfires in Greece burn homes, threaten monuments

 In a dramatic scene as flames approached, fire crews went house to house to escort residents out of homes some 20 kilometers (12 1/2 miles) north of the capital.
-The fire threatened the power supply to parts of the capital after damaging the transmission network, officials said, adding that fire crews with more than 700 people were working through the night.
+The fire threatened the power supply to parts of the capital after damaging the transmission network, officials said.

 Greek and European Union officials described the huge fires as a consequence of climate change.

-Fueled by the worst heat wave in decades, the blazes drew closer to a summer palace at Tatoi outside Athens once used by the former Greek royal family, as well as a major archaeological site in southern Greece that was the birthplace of the ancient Olympics.
+Fueled by the worst heat wave in decades, the fires drew closer to a summer palace at Tatoi outside Athens once used by the former Greek royal family, as well as an archaeological site in southern Greece that was the birthplace of the ancient Olympics.

-Late Thursday, officials said both sites appeared to be in no immediate danger.

-”Our priority is always the protection of human life, followed by the protection of property, the natural environment and critical infrastructure.
-Unfortunately, under these circumstances, achieving all these aims at the same time is simply impossible,” Prime Minister Kyriakos Mitsotakis said in an evening televised address.
-The wildfires, he said, display ”the reality of climate change.”
+“Our priority is always the protection of human life, followed by the protection of property, the natural environment and critical infrastructure.
+Unfortunately, under these circumstances, achieving all these aims at the same time is simply impossible,” Prime Minister Kyriakos Mitsotakis said in a televised address late Thursday.
+The wildfires, he said, display “the reality of climate change.”

 A heat wave baking southeast Europe for a second week has also triggered deadly fires in Turkey and Albania and blazes across the region.